napari/napari.github.io/fundamentals/shapes.md

 Individual shapes can each have different edge widths.
 You can initially set the edge widths by providing a list of values to the `edge_width` keyword arguments respectively, or you can edit them from the GUI.
-The widths of each of the shapes are available as a lists under the `layer.edge_widths` property.
+The widths of each of the shapes are available as a list under the `layer.edge_widths` property.
 Similar to the edge and face colors, these property is different from the `layer.edge_width` property that will determine the edge width of the next shape to be added or any currently selected shapes.